ackirby88/CS107/lecture5/introduction-cpp-1.md

 Both user and system header files are included using the preprocessing directive `#include`.
 - `#include <file>`: include system header files
 The preprocessor searches for a file named *file* in a list of directories specified by you, then in a standard list of system directories.
-You specify directories to search for header files with the command option `-I'.
+You specify directories to search for header files with the command option `-I`.
 To see which directories the C Preprocessor searches, we can execute `cpp -v`.
-We can test this in the sandbox:
 ```bash
 $ cpp -v
 ...